ColtonPowell/c-tools/README.md

     - `C-g` and `<escape>` exit resize-window-mode

   - To disable these keys, add the following to your .emacs file:
-    `(setq rw-enable-default-keys nil)`
+    `(setq rwm-enable-default-keys nil)`

   - To add your own custom keys, add each key **as a string** to their respective list in your .emacs file.
 There are 5:
-    - `rw-enlarge-vertically-keys`
+    - `rwm-enlarge-window-vertically-keys`
-    - `rw-shrink-vertically-keys`
+    - `rwm-shrink-window-vertically-keys`
-    - `rw-shrink-horizontally-keys`
+    - `rwm-shrink-window-horizontally-keys`
-    - `rw-enlarge-horizontally-keys`
+    - `rwm-enlarge-window-horizontally-keys`
-    - `rw-exit-keys`
+    - `rwm-exit-keys`

   - Example: To have Alt-p enlarge your window vertically and have 5 shrink your window vertically, add these lines to your .emacs:
-    - `(add-to-list 'rw-enlarge-vertically-keys "M-p")`
+    - `(add-to-list 'rwm-enlarge-window-vertically-keys "M-p")`
-    - `(add-to-list 'rw-shrink-vertically-keys "5")`
+    - `(add-to-list 'rwm-shrink-window-vertically-keys "5")`
     - etc.

-  - To change the number of resize actions per keystroke, change `rw-multiplier` accordingly.
+  - To change the number of resize actions per keystroke, change `rwm-margin` accordingly.
 Default value is 3.
 Recommended values are 1-5.

-  - Example: To change it to 4, add `(setq rw-multiplier 4)` to your .emacs
+  - Example: To change it to 4, add `(setq rwm-margin 4)` to your .emacs or eval the expression.

+#####font-interface
+A quicker way to test and change your font.

+- `increment-font-size` and `decrement-font-size` inc/decrement the height of the font by `font-margin`, which is equal to 10 by default.

+- You can change `font-margin` and the face you're editing (`face-to-edit`) by using the set-font-margin and set-face-to-edit functions respectively.
+This is temporary.

+- Change the font family quickly by using `set-font-family`